Kids Discovery Plant-outs a nationally recognised success

 And that context is inspiring young people.
 Year 7 Springston School student Toby Benison has been awarded the Young Plant Conservationist award.
 Toby has participated in many Kids Discovery Plant-outs and through the programme has become very knowledgeable about biodiversity restoration along waterways.
 He also travelled to Wellington to receive his award.

-The Selwyn Waihora Zone Committee has approved an additional $10,000 in Immediate Steps biodiversity funding for the Kids Discovery Plant-out programme.
+The Selwyn Waihora Water Zone Committee has recommended an additional $10,000 in Immediate Steps biodiversity funding for the Kids Discovery Plant-out programme.

 Lou says that this funding will help expand their planting along the Huritini/Halswell River at Stackwoods Bend.

-“Ladbrooks School students have been working hard to establish a corridor of native vegetation so it’s fantastic that the Zone Committee are supporting the extension of this habitat creation project,” she says.
+“Ladbrooks School students have been working hard to establish a corridor of native vegetation so it’s fantastic that the Zone Committee is supporting the extension of this habitat creation project,” she says.